kazu-yamamoto/witty/README.md

     recvfrom(13, )                -- Haskell thread A
     sendto(13, )                  -- Haskell thread A

-In other words, `yield` makes IO manager work less frequently.
+In other words, `yield` makes the IO manager work less frequently.
 This magically improves throughput.

-The IO manager use `MVar` to notify data availability to Haskell threads.
+The IO manager uses `MVar` to notify data availability to Haskell threads.
 Since `MVar` is a lock, it may be slow.
 Or, allocation of `MVar` may be slow.